What Are Mentorship Programs? Definition, Types & Use Cases

 • Provide clear guidance and structured communication: Ensure participants have ongoing support (both professional and personal) and clear communication channels throughout the cycle.

-• Regularly collect and analyze data: Maintain systems for tracking progress, gaining insights, and collecting feedback.
+• Regularly collect and analyze data: Maintain systems for tracking progress, gaining insights, and collecting program feedback.

 • Gain and maintain a commitment from key stakeholders: Build buy-in from executive leaders and keep them involved in the process with regular updates.